 Venngage has made a beautiful creation with this infographic.
 Our style is a bit more colourful with splashes of yellow, coral and blues.
 The typographic focal points with bold faces scream strength and confidence to grab your attention.
-Futuristic patterns and colours to create unique content with bright colour palettes, gradients, abstract patterns, holographic and reflective elements, geometric influences and much more.
+Futuristic patterns and colours create unique content with bright colour palettes, gradients, abstract patterns, holographic and reflective elements, geometric influences and much more.

 You might have noticed the light and dark modes to some more prominent companies’ apps, just like Twitter has been doing since 2016, which helps reduce eye strain in low-lit environments.
 Or a light and dark colour scheme and white.
 New complex gradients and duotones that feel right at home with the futuristic patterns.

 Duotones are another good tactic that goes well with the trends.
 Technically speaking, “duotones are images that replace the whites and blacks in a photo with two colours” (Ryan McCready).
 They can be instrumental in creating effects in blogs.
 Colourful minimalism with light colours in the necessary components; a new kind of minimalism ruled by colour and creativity to make it eye-catching but still with the atmosphere of minimalism.

 Hand-drawn illustrations are great to stand your visual content out.
 And they are unique as no one else will be able to replicate your visual.
 Those illustrations are in the same high level of authentic and genuine stock photos.
 Photos that look like they were taken with your camera with honest look like, not just professional photos.